63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 How many restaurants have you been to where you can eat with your feet in the sand and then go snorkeling?
 The Money Bar Beach Club, located just a few minutes south of the cruise pier, offers just that.
 Head over and get your fill of food and drink before hanging out on the beach and taking in some of the gorgeous snorkeling right in front of the restaurant.
 Just keep in mind that the spot has a rocky shore (like most of the west side of Cozumel).
 So there is a beach, a rocky wall, and then water.

-Located on the strip of beach clubs south of the cruise piers and on the western side of the island, Playa Palancar is technically a free beach.
-Entrance is free, however, you are expected to purchase food and drinks and there are also rentals like chairs and umbrellas.
-Facilities are also available.
-For people searching for a cheaper alternative to the beach clubs (which can cost $60+ per person), it’s a great deal.
+Located on the strip of beach clubs south of the cruise piers and on the western side of the island, Playa Palancar is a can’t miss.
+There is a $20 entrance fee, and with that you get beach chairs, showers, bathrooms and changing rooms along a beautiful and uncrowded stretch of sand.
+There is also a restaurant with food and drinks so you can spend the entire day here in paradise.
+For people searching for a cheaper alternative to the beach clubs (which can cost $70+ per person), it’s a great deal.

 You likely won’t find the Cozumel Pearl Farm on excursions lists from the cruise ships, but it’s the highest rated attraction in the area.
 In fact, it’s one of the more undiscovered things to do on the island.
 The trip is a little rustic and not a ton of people go on it.
 That’s actually a big draw.
 Located on the northern part of the island — via a boat ride and away from the crowds — the tour offers education into an actual pearl farm, plus snorkeling and beach time.